 , chef de cuisine in the School of Hospitality Business Management, received a Superhero Within Scholarship to pursue an online MBA through the Western Governors University.

 earned a Fulbright Scholar Teaching Grant

-that will take him to Ovidius University of Constanta in Romania next spring.
+that will take him to Ovidius University of Constanta in Romania next spring, if pandemic restrictions allow.
 He’ll work with faculty there to enhance cybersecurity courses and lay the groundwork for future educational and cultural exchanges.
 He also recently was awarded the Philip L. Kays Distinguished Professorship in Management Information Systems that supports faculty in their professional development in technological training and exposure to current industry trends.
 In addition, Crossler is president of the Association of Information System’s Special Interest Group on Security, which was recently named an outstanding community

 , a WSU Vancouver professor in the Department of Management, Information Systems, and Entrepreneurship, retired in May.
 “Over the past 30 years I’ve had the rare privilege to work with so many humble, bright, committed colleagues and students,” he says.
 “I leave with an abundance of rich and joyful memories.
 Thank you for giving me what has truly been the opportunity of a lifetime for me and my family.”

-will travel to Austria in March as part of a Fulbright Program Scholar grant
+will travel to Austria in March, if pandemic restrictions allow, as part of a Fulbright Program Scholar grant

 .
 Marlowe, clinical assistant professor of hospitality business management and program coordinator of wine and beverage business management, will teach and conduct research at the IMC University of Applied Sciences Krems.
 The four-month experience will support his ongoing research identifying best practices for winery tasting room experiences.